-We support children and adults living with disabilities and their families in meeting their unique challenges and ensuring their participation in Montreal Jewish communal life, including: school-based academic intervention, therapy, camp experiences, supported employment and recreational programs.
+Federation CJA is proud to support children and adults living with disabilities and their families in meeting their unique challenges and ensuring their participation in Montreal Jewish communal life.
+Inclusion programs include school-based academic intervention, therapy, camp experiences, supported employment and recreation.

-As a community convener, Federation CJA seeks to build a culture of inclusivity for the Montreal Jewish community, while assuring that Jewish engagement and learning opportunities can accommodate more members of our community in ways most meaningful to them.
-Through research and resources, we strive to fill gaps that will enable individuals with disabilities to be cared for while having a rich quality of Jewish life.
+As a community convener, Federation CJA uses expert research and resources to build a culture of inclusivity for the Montreal Jewish community, while assuring that Jewish engagement and learning opportunities are accessible to everyone.

 Strategies and Responses

 Three years ago, Federation CJA increased its investment in communal organizations working with individuals and families who are living with disabilities by more than 40%.
-Last year, we supported more than 1,000 individuals with disabilities and their families through 20 programs.
+In 2014, the Special Needs Granting Envelope evolved into the Inclusion Granting Envelope, which, in the 2018/2019 funding year, saw $273,000 distributed across nine support services.
+The collective effort across these services resulted in 29 programs supporting more than 1,000 individuals with disabilities and their families.

-We are also the first Federation in Canada to create a dedicated, full-time role for a Community Inclusion Coordinator.
-The Coordinator serves as a connector for our stakeholders, supporting the network of affiliated agencies and community funded organizations in working together to meet the needs of members of the Montreal Jewish community living with a disability.
+Federation CJA is also the first Federation in Canada to bring in a dedicated, full-time Community Inclusion Coordinator.
+The Coordinator serves as a key connector for our stakeholders supporting the web of affiliated agencies and community organizations.
+The coordinator also enables our vast network of supporters to work together towards innovative partnerships that meet the needs of members of the Montreal Jewish community living with disabilities.

 “Be the change you wish to see in the world” – Mahatma Ghandi